 But Mawulolo’s Compassion centre would not give up that easily.
 They filed a report with the police and posted his photo in public areas.
 Announcements were made on the local radio station.
 Relentless, Maria and the Compassion centre continued to search for Mawulolo.

 Mawulolo lived off what he made selling scraps.
 Shortly after, a man promised Mawulolo and his peers a better wage working in his used clothing business.
 But the boys’ new employer was not the kind-hearted man he appeared to be.
 He locked them up during the day and violated them at night.
 As soon as he was able, Mawulolo and his friends escaped.

 Once he was reunited with his family, Mawulolo filed a report with the police.
 His abuser was sent to prison.
 Mawulolo received counselling and with the help of Compassion and their local church, his family was able to get their land back and build a new home.

 Mawulolo is now thriving at his Compassion centre.
 He’s seen as a hero among the children there because he was brave enough to tell the police what happened to him.
 Mawulolo insists on sharing what he learned with the children around him.

 “Be careful of strangers who promise nice things.
 Many are liars who would destroy lives,” he says.
 “I ran from home because I felt no one cared about me.
 Now I know that Compassion cares, the police care and my mother loves and cares for us.
 I feel happy and I shall never go back to the street.”

 No matter what country you live in, the streets are an unpredictable and dangerous place to live.
 Children are especially vulnerable.
-That’s why our church partners strive to make sure these kids don’t fall through the cracks, but are brought into the sponsorship program and given access to education, medical care, nutrition and the protection and care of loving adults.
+That’s why child development centre staff strive to make sure these kids don’t fall through the cracks, but are brought into the sponsorship program and given access to education, medical care, nutrition and the protection and care of loving adults.
 Whether living in a house or a slum, a barrio or an alleyway, every child deserves the chance to be freed from poverty!